 - annually update and report publicly on the count of baseline requirements

-View the number of administrative burden requirements in regulations administered by the Board at the following link: Administrative Burden Baseline count and annual updates.
+View the number of administrative burden requirements in regulations administered by the CER at the following link: Administrative Burden Baseline count and annual updates.

 Other regulatory information

 All of the Government of Canada’s acts and regulations can be found on the Justice Laws website.